senopui/character_select_stand_alone_app/README.md

 *If you find a character that isn't on the list but can be generated correctly, please don't hesitate to let me know.*

 This is a Stand Alone App with AI prompt, Semi-auto Tag Complete and ComfyUI/WebUI API support.
-Now supports 5177 (includes multiple costumes) Character list.
+Now supports 5178 (includes multiple costumes) Characters in list.

 <img src="https://github.com/mirabarukaso/character_select_stand_alone_app/blob/main/examples/overall01.png" width=45% height=45%>